nadhiada/outfitmate/README.md

-# OutfitMate - Your Personal Outfit Recommendation System

-## 📌 About OutfitMate

-OutfitMate is an intelligent web application that provides personalized outfit recommendations based on your preferences, weather conditions, and occasion.
-Whether you're preparing for a job interview, date night, or casual hangout, OutfitMate helps you look your best without the fashion dilemma.

-## ✨ Key Features

-- **Weather-Adaptive Suggestions** - Get outfit recommendations tailored to current weather conditions
-- **Occasion-Based Recommendations** - Perfect outfits for work, parties, dates, and more
-- **Virtual Wardrobe** - Digitally organize your clothing items
-- **Style Preferences** - Learns your fashion taste over time
-- **Mix & Match Generator** - Creates new combinations from your existing clothes

-## 🚀 How It Works

-1. **Create Your Profile**
-   Set your style preferences, body type, and color choices

-2. **Build Your Digital Wardrobe**
-   Upload photos of your clothing items or select from our database

-3. **Get Recommendations**
-   Receive complete outfit suggestions based on:
-   - Current weather
-   - Planned occasion
-   - Your personal style
-   - Recent fashion trends

-4. **Save & Organize**
-   Bookmark your favorite outfits for future reference

-## 🛠️ Technology Stack

-- **Frontend**: HTML5, CSS3, JavaScript (React/Vue.js)
-- **Backend**: Node.js, PHP
-- **Database**: MySQL
-- **AI Components**: Python for recommendation algorithms
-- **Deployment**: GitHub Pages, Infinityfree

-## 🚧 Prerequisites

-Before you begin, ensure you have installed:
-- Node.js (v14+)
-- npm/yarn
-- MySQL
-- Git

-## 🛠️ Installation
+# Outfit Mate - Manage Your Style

+Welcome to **Outfit Mate**, your ultimate fashion assistant!
+Outfit Mate helps you organize, plan, and style your outfits.
+Whether you're planning your wardrobe for a special event or simply need inspiration for everyday wear, this app has got you covered.
+Built using modern web technologies and a clean, intuitive design, Outfit Mate is here to make fashion fun and stress-free!

+## 🚀 Features

+- **Outfit Planning**: Organize your wardrobe and plan outfits for any occasion.
+- **Calendar Integration**: Sync your outfits with a calendar to keep track of your fashion choices.
+- **Clothing Categories**: Categorize your clothes for quick access—shirts, pants, dresses, shoes, and accessories.
+- **Customizable Profiles**: Create a personalized profile with your size, preferences, and clothing styles.
+- **Interactive UI**: A sleek and interactive interface that makes it easy to browse and select your outfits.

+## 🔥 Technologies Used

+- **Frontend**:
+  - **HTML**: Structure of the web pages.
+  - **CSS**: Styling to make the app look modern and appealing.
+  - **JavaScript**: Bringing dynamic functionality to the app, including interactive outfit selections.

+- **Backend**:
+  - **PHP**: The core backend logic for handling user requests, outfit data, and more.
+  - **MySQL**: Storing outfit data, user preferences, and planning history.

+- **Database**:
+  - **SQL**: Used for organizing data and queries for outfit management.
+  - **MongoDB**: Used for storing flexible, non-relational data such as user preferences or activity logs.
+  - **JSON**: Formatting data in a way that is easily readable and transferable.

+## 🏁 Getting Started

+### Prerequisites

+Before you begin, make sure you have the following installed:

+- **PHP**: Version 7.4 or higher
+- **MySQL**: Version 5.7 or higher
+- **Web Browser**: Chrome, Firefox, Safari, or Edge
+- **MongoDB**: Version 4.0 or higher
+- **Tailwind CSS**: Included via CDN

+### Installation

 To get started with **Outfit Mate** locally, follow these steps: